McModknower/knowrob/src/semweb/README.md

 In KnowRob, the `GraphQuery` class is used to represent such more complex graph queries.
 It has the subtypes `GraphUnion` and `GraphSequence` to represent the `UNION` and `PATH` operators, respectively.
 In addition, the `GraphBuiltin` class is used to represent built-in operators that are not part of the RDF standard.

 The builtin operators that must be supported by backends include the `BIND` operator for variable assignment and the `FILTER` operator for filtering results.
 In addition, a `MAX` and `MIN` operator is needed that binds a variable to the maximum or minimum value of a set of values, respectively.

-The operators listed above are mainly required to support the context parameters of `FramedTriple` with storage backends that cannot store them directly.
+These operators are mainly required to support the context parameters of `FramedTriple` with storage backends that cannot store them directly.